putaindecode/putaindecode.io/content/en/articles/js/es2015/for-of.md

 ## Introduction

 With the arrival of new iterable objects, ECMAScript had to create new ways to read through them.
-In the unique concern of maintaining the backward compatibility, ES6 had to let his `for..in` loop untouched.
+In the unique concern of maintaining the backward compatibility, ES6 had to const his `for..in` loop untouched.

 > But then, how to create a copycat of this same loop with improved capabilities ?

 Solution is quite simple: "Welcome to the `of` keyword!"

-But before I tell you more, and to fully understand the usefulness of this new keyword, let review the existing.
+But before I tell you more, and to fully understand the usefulness of this new keyword, const review the existing.

 ## The good ol' `for..in`